Dec 11, 2017

 Halloween: H20 may as well have been the bicentennial.

 Here were are, in 2017, just a couple weeks away from 2018.
 And with it comes the twentieth anniversary of Halloween: H20, and the fortieth(!) anniversary of the original.
 A new Halloween film is in production — for the intent of my point, let’s call it Halloween: H40.
-Like Halloween: H20, this new film will be ignoring all the sequels and getting back to the original’s roots of dread, suspense, and little emphasis on violence.
-And Jamie Lee Curtis returns as the embattled Laurie Strode.
+And like its first anniversary sequel, this new film will be ignoring all the sequels and getting back to the original’s roots.
+And most significantly, Jamie Lee Curtis returns as the embattled Laurie Strode.

 If you can avoid getting caught in the petty trappings of the internet, Halloween: H40 has a lot going for it.
-The production is in good hands with Jason Blum, who has kick started the horror genre over the last decade by sacrificing multi-million dollar budgets in exchange for handing off full creative control to the films’ talented writers and directors (a refreshing change of pace from former rights-holding and extremely meddlesome Dimension Films/the Weinstein brothers), with this approach resulting in new classics Insidious, Sinister, and more.
+The production is in good hands with Jason Blum, who has been keeping the horror genre alive and thriving over the last decade by sacrificing multi-million dollar budgets in exchange for handing off full creative control to the films’ talented writers and directors (a refreshing change of pace from former rights-holding and extremely meddlesome Dimension Films/the Weinstein brothers), with this approach resulting in new classics Insidious, Sinister, and more.
 (Dude might also be nominated for an Oscar for producing Get Out — you read it here first.)
-Jamie Lee Curtis is returning, of course, but the casting of Judy Greer as her daughter shows that the production is more interested in talent than vapid Facebook-level recognition value.
+Jamie Lee Curtis is returning, of course, but the casting of Judy Greer as her daughter and the always dependable Will Patton shows that the production is more interested in talent than vapid Facebook-level recognition value.
 John Carpenter returns to compose and consult.
-And it’s being directed by David Gordon Green — an actual filmmaker — who, comedies aside, has a solid body of work, including the very underrated, Night Of The Hunter-ish stalker thriller Undertow.
+And it’s being directed by David Gordon Green, an actual filmmaker who, comedies aside, has a solid body of work, including the very underrated Night of the Hunter-ish stalker thriller Undertow.

 As of this writing, not a single frame of Halloween: H40 has been shot, but it’s already as terrifying to me as the original was all those Halloween nights ago.
 Because, to me, Halloween: H20 is only a few years old.
-I remember everything about the excitement I felt in the months leading up to its release.
-I remember going to see it, that all my boyhood chums came with me, and what each and every one of them said about it after the credits rolled.
-I even remember, upon Michael’s first on-screen appearance, my friend Kevin jokingly whispering to me, “It’s him, the guy from the ad!,” quoting from an episode of The Simpsons — something we did constantly.
+How could it not be?
+I still remember everything about the excitement I felt in the months leading up to its release.
+I still remember going to see it on a warm Saturday afternoon, that my mother drove us to the theater, that all my boyhood chums came with me, and what each and every one of them said about it after the credits rolled.
+I even remember, upon Michael’s first on-screen appearance, my friend Kevin jokingly whispering to me, “It’s the guy from the ad!,” quoting from an episode of The Simpsons — something we did constantly.

 Within the confines and timeline of my life, Halloween: H20 feels like it just happened to me.
 There’s no possible way it’s been twenty years.
-Yes, I’ve lost friends and family; I’ve moved multiple times; I’ve gotten numerous jobs; I’ve been lucky enough to have fallen in love a couple times.
-Those childhood friends who went with me to share in my excitement of Laurie Strode’s return, all of whom I miss dearly, eventually scattered to different parts of the world, and it’s been years since I’ve spoken to any of them.
+Yes, I’ve lost friends and family, I’ve moved multiple times, I’ve gotten numerous jobs, I’ve been lucky enough to have fallen in love a couple times.
+Those childhood friends who went with me to share in my excitement of Laurie Strode’s return, all of whom I miss dearly, eventually scattered to the wind, and it’s been years since I’ve spoken to any of them.
 All of that makes a solid case for a two-decade timeline.
 But there’s just no way.
 I can’t fathom it.
 And I don’t want to.

-As a film fan, a horror fan, and a Halloween fan who has weathered some serious mediocrity over the years, I’m more excited than anyone for the coming of Halloween: H40.
+As a film fan, a horror fan, and a Halloween fan who has weathered some serious mediocrity over the years, I’m more excited than anyone for the coming of this next anniversary sequel.

 But as a mere mortal keeping a wary eye on the clock and the calendar, it just might be one of the most terrifying films I ever see.